KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 This section describes how [XMP data types](https://github.com/adobe/xmp-docs/tree/master/XMPNamespaces/XMPDataTypes) shall be encoded in a glTF JSON.
 XMP supports three classes of data types: simple, structure and array.
 XMP structures are encoded via JSON objects.
 XMP arrays are encoded via JSON arrays.
-XMP simple values are generally encoded via JSON strings with the exception of `Boolean`, `Integer` and `Real` that are ecoded as described below.
+XMP simple values are generally encoded via JSON strings with the exception of `Boolean`, `Integer` and `Real` that are encoded as described below.

 ### XMP Core Properties